-Constraint Logic Programming (CLP) is a very suitable framework for the analysis of imperative programs, because it provides a very convenient way of representing symbolic program executions and also, by using constraints, program abstractions (see, for instance, [27, 29, 38, 39]).
-In the context of CLP-based program analysis, program specialization has been proposed as a means for translating an imperative program to CLP [38].
-By following the approach presented in [38], the semantics of the imperative language under consideration is defined in terms of a CLP program that is the interpreter I of that language.
-Then, the interpreter I is specialized with respect to the input program P whose safety property should be checked.
-The result of this specialization is a CLP program $I{sp}$ that is semantically equivalent to I. Thus, in order to prove some given properties of the imperative program P, we can analyze the CLP program $I{sp}$ by applying the above mentioned techniques based on polyhedral abstractions.
+Constraint Logic Programming (CLP) is a very suitable framework for the analysis of imperative programs, because it provides a very convenient way of representing symbolic program executions and also, by using constraints, program abstractions (see, for instance, [29, 31, 40, 41]).
+In the context of CLP-based program analysis, the problem of verifying imperative programs can be transformed into the problem of analyzing CLP programs by using CLP program specialization [40].
+By following the approach presented in [40], first the semantics of the language in which the imperative programs are written is defined in terms of a CLP program I which is the interpreter of that language, and then I is specialized with respect to: (i) the CLP representation P' of the input imperative program P, and (ii) the CLP representation P' of the safety property P that should be checked.
+The result of this specialization is a CLP program I{sp} that is semantically equivalent to $I \cup P' \cup F'$.
+Thus, in order to prove some given properties of the imperative program P, we can analyze the CLP program I{sp} by applying, for instance, techniques based on the above mentioned polyhedral abstractions.

-It has also been pointed out that program specialization can be used as a technique for software model checking on its own [13].
-Indeed, by specializing $I{sp}$ with respect to the constraints characterizing the input values of P (that is, the precondition of P), in some cases one can derive a new program $I'{sp}$ whose least model $M(I'{sp})$ can be computed in finite time because $I'{sp}$ can be represented by a finite (possibly empty) set of constraints.
+It has also been pointed out that CLP program specialization can be used as a technique for software model checking on its own [12].
+Indeed, by specializing I{sp} with respect to the constraints characterizing the input values of P (that is, the precondition of P), in some cases one can derive a new CLP program I'{sp} whose least model $M(I'{sp})$ can be computed in finite time because I'{sp} can be represented by a finite (possibly empty) set of constraints.
 Thus, in these cases it is possible to verify whether or not P is safe by simply inspecting that model.

-However, due to the undecidability of safety, it is impossible to devise a specialization technique that always terminates and produces a specialized program whose least model can be finitely computed.
+However, due to the undecidability of safety, it is impossible to devise a specialization technique that always terminates and produces a specialized CLP program whose least model can be finitely computed.
 Thus, the best one can do is to propose a verification technique based on some heuristics and show that it works well in practice.
 This is what we have done in this paper.
 In particular, we have proposed a method, called the iterated specialization, that is based on the repeated application of program specialization.
-By iterated specialization we can produce a sequence of programs of the form I, $I{sp}$ , $I{sp}^1$ , $I{sp}^2$ , ...
-Each program specialization step terminates and has the effect of modifying the structure of the program and explicitly adding new constraints that denote invariants of the computation.
+By iterated specialization we can produce a sequence of CLP programs of the form I, I{sp} , I{sp}^1 , I{sp}^2 , ...
+Each program specialization step terminates and has the effect of modifying the structure of the CLP program and explicitly adding new constraints that denote invariants of the computation.
 Thus, the effect of the iterated specialization is the propagation of these constraints from one program version to the next, and since each new iteration starts from the output of the previous one, we can refine program analysis and possibly increase the level of precision.
-Iterated specialization terminates at step k, if a lightweight analysis based on a simple inspection of program $I{sp}^k$ is able to decide safety or unsafety.
+Iterated specialization terminates at step k, if a lightweight analysis based on a simple inspection of the CLP program I{sp}^k is able to decide safety or unsafety.